4. How does the school identify that a pupil has SEND?

 • The views and experience of parents;

-The class teacher and SENDCo work together to identify a pupil’s SEND and support their needs through identifying key concerns, pupil/teacher observations and information from assessments already carried out.
-The SENDCo may complete further screening assessments, for example to identify dyslexia, or may seek more specialist advice and assessments, for example from a speech and language therapist or an educational psychologist
+The class teacher and SENCOs work together to identify a pupil’s SEND and support their needs through identifying key concerns, pupil/teacher observations and information from assessments already carried out.
+The SENCOs may seek more specialist advice and assessments, for example from a Speech and Language Therapist or an Educational Psychologist.